Silver Coin Melt Calculator

 Kitco.com — The most widely used live precious metals price feed.
 Shows bid/ask spread and 24-hour chart.
 Free and no registration required.

-JM Bullion — Another leading dealer with live spot prices and a clean interface.
+JM Bullion — Another leading dealer with live spot prices.
 Useful for comparing dealer premiums directly alongside spot.

-For this calculator, use the bid price (what dealers will pay you) if you're evaluating coins you already own, or the ask price (what dealers charge) if you're considering a purchase.
+For this calculator, use the bid price if you're evaluating coins you already own, or the ask price if you're considering a purchase.
 The spread is typically $0.20–$0.50 per troy ounce for silver.

 Related Silver Coin Guides

-Junk Silver Coins Value Guide — What junk silver is, how it's traded, and what to pay or expect when buying and selling pre-1965 coins.
+What junk silver is, how it's traded, and what to pay for pre-1965 coins.

-U.S. Silver Dollars — Complete overview of all U.S. silver dollar series from the Flowing Hair dollar through the Peace dollar.
+Complete overview of all U.S. silver dollar series from Flowing Hair through Peace.

 Frequently Asked Questions